Is This Diet Healthy?

 Aren't grains loaded with vitamins and minerals?

-While grains are one source of the following vitamins and minerals, a person on the SCD will have no problem getting these important nutrients from legal foods which are eaten regularly on the SCD.
+While grains are one source of the following vitamins and minerals, a person on the SCD will be able to get these important nutrients from legal foods which are eaten regularly on the SCD as well as some supplements.
 The nutrients most associated with grains are B vitamins, folic acid, iron, calcium, zinc and magnesium.

 It’s true that B vitamins are found in unprocessed grains, but they are also particularly concentrated in SCD legal meats such as turkey, fish and shellfish, liver, red meat, dairy, legal cheeses and eggs.
 Other good legal sources for B vitamins include speckled bananas , lentils (enjoy after 6 months on the diet), chili peppers and navy beans (enjoy after 3 months).
 Another popular means of increasing one’s vitamin B intake is through the use of dietary supplements such as the Freeda SCD legal B vitamins.
 (Sources: Wikipedia, healthaliciousnes.com)